Lei Zhao

 Biography

-As a first author, his work has been published in prominent journals such as Nature Mental Health, Trends in Cognitive Science, and The Journal of Headache and Pain.
-Dr. Zhao has special interests in biological aging, genetics, and the clinical applications of neuroimaging, multi-omics, and machine learning.
-His research aims to bridge the gap between fundamental science and clinical practice, with the goal of improving diagnostics and therapeutic strategies for conditions associated with chronic pain and brain aging.
+As a first author, his work has been published in leading journals such as Nature Mental Health, Trends in Cognitive Sciences, and The Journal of Headache and Pain.
+Dr. Zhao’s research interests center on biological aging, genetics, and the clinical translation of neuroimaging, multi-omics, and computational methods.
+His overarching goal is to bridge fundamental science and clinical practice, ultimately improving diagnostics and therapeutic strategies for neurodegenerative diseases.

 Fast-track peer review process